 Certain factors are irrelevant in assessing whether an independent contractor relationship exists.
 Factors such as the absence of a formal independent contractor agreement, the time or method of payment, or the worker's licensure by the state or local government are not typically determinative in the decision.

 If you're working as an independent contractor but essentially meeting the legal criteria of "employment," you may be getting cheated out of overtime, vacation, workers' compensation, and other valuable protections.
 If you have any doubts, consider speaking with an attorney.
-Get started with a free legal evaluation of your situation by an employment law attorney.
+Get started with a legal evaluation of your situation by an employment law attorney.